Menbosha, a Korean-style shrimp toast, might be the next best thing you've ever tasted, especially if you're a sandwich lover!

 Equipment

 - Cut the bread crusts.
-Then, slice the bread into four small squares.
+Then, slice each bread into four small squares.

-- In a bowl, add the shrimp, salt, pepper, corn starch, chicken stock, egg white, and lemon juice.
+- In a bowl, add the shrimp paste, salt, pepper, cornstarch, chicken stock, egg white, and lemon juice.
 Mix well.

 - Brush some olive oil onto the bread.

-- Make menbosha prawn balls and place them in-between the sliced breads on a baking tray.
+- Spoon the menbosha paste and place them in between the sliced bread on a baking tray.

-- It is easier to wear a kitchen glove and mix the shrimp paste using hands.
+- Wearing a kitchen glove and mixing the shrimp paste with your hands is easier.

 Nutrition